 - Able to engage independent research

-All new volunteers are required to attend all sessions of MOA 101: Introductory Training Seminar.
+All new volunteers are required to attend all three sessions of MOA 101: Introductory Training Seminar.
+Dates will be announced during our active recruitment period.
+Training will continue with the Research Manager after MOA 101.
 Research Committee volunteers should attend museum events, exhibition programs, guided tours, and committee and general meetings as part of the continuous training.
 Research volunteers are provided with training on how to use online resources such as the Reciprocal Research Network (RRN) and the MOACAT (Collections Online).

 - Minimum 2-year term